m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     information if we quit (or worse, crash) which the compaction is going on.

-* Top Key Index Block (Type: `reference_t`)
+* Top Primary Index Block (Type: `reference_t`)

-    Pointer to the first B+tree Primary Index block.
+    Pointer to the first B+tree Primary Index block (well, except that the `PIDX` is not a B+tree index, but well).

-    The top block is a `PIDX` which we index using the "some" byte of the Murmur3 hash.
-The next block is a `TIDX` and/or `EIDX`.
+* Top Primary Index Reference Zero (Type: `oid_t`)

+    The `PIDX` block uses all the space available and when the key ends with all zeroes, we end up with an invalid offset (because the block includes a header at that position) so instead we save that reference at here.

+    This is a very special case indeed!
+However, it's much more effective since we can use one extra bit of data from the key in the `PIDX` and that means we save 50% of that space and we still have plenty of room in the header.

 * Top Branch Index Block (Type: `reference_t`)